Skip to Content

 Dr Sayem Ahmed joined Brunel University London in August 2024 as a Lecturer in Health Economics within the Department of Health Sciences.
 He is the director of the MSc Health Economics and Health Policy (online) programme and leads other health economics teaching in the Division of Global Public Health.

-His research focuses on health economics, particularly health technology assessment (HTA), economic evaluations, and healthcare financing, with significant contributions to evidence-based resource allocation decision-making in healthcare worldwide.
+His research focuses on health economics, particularly health technology assessment (HTA), economic evaluation, and healthcare financing, with significant contributions to evidence-based resource allocation decision-making in healthcare worldwide.
 Sayem completed his PhD in Health Economics from the Karolinska Institutet, Sweden, in 2020, where he investigated complex healthcare financing issues and solutions for low- and middle-income countries.

 Before joining Brunel, he was a Research Fellow at the Centre for Health Economics and Medicines Evaluation (CHEME) at Bangor University.
 His work there focused on on economic evaluations, decision modelling, and econometric analysis of healthcare interventions at Bangor University.
 Notably, he contributed to the RENAL-HF project, which developed an AI-based monitoring system for renal function in heart failure patients, where he designed an economic evaluation study using large UK health datasets like the Clinical Practice Research Datalink (CPRD) and hospital episode statistics (HES).